Crime and anti-social behaviour

 Our mission statement this year is Working for a safer St Albans and our priorities are focussed on achieving this.
 The Partnership identified 6 key priorities for the coming year which are detailed below:

-- To deliver an effective response to violent crime including knife crime, gangs, drug dealing, robbery and criminal exploitation engaging with cross border parties.
+- To work together to prevent violent crime including knife crime, gangs, drug dealing, robbery and criminal exploitation by tackling the causes and minimising the consequences.

-- To focus on crime that acquires possessions, including burglary, motor vehicle crime, cyber crime, scams and rogue trading.
+- To focus on those who are the victims of burglary, motor vehicle crime, cyber crime, scams and rogue trading, and addressing the outcomes.

-- To support victims of domestic abuse, tackling perpetrators, raising awareness and educating people around healthy relationships and personal safety.
+- To support victims of domestic abuse, tackling perpetrators, raising awareness and educating people about healthy relationships and personal safety.

-- To promote health and physical and mental wellbeing for all by tackling hate crime, alcohol and drug misuse, homelessness, street drinking and by assisting vulnerable people, both at home and in the community.
+- To promote physical and mental wellbeing for all by assisting vulnerable people, both at home and in the community.

 The full strategy can be viewed in the document below.